destel/rill/README.md

 ## Goals

 - **Make common concurrent tasks easier.**
-Rill provides a cleaner way of solving common problems, like processing slices or channels in parallel.
+Rill provides a cleaner way of solving common problems, such as processing slices or channels in parallel.
 It removes boilerplate and abstracts away the complexities of goroutine orchestration and error handling.
 At the same time, developers maintain full control over the concurrency level of all operations.